-a.
 Ethics

 The Peruvian cohort was approved by the Institutional Ethics Committee from the Universidad Peruana Cayetano Heredia (UPCH) (SIDISI 57395/2013) and from the University of California San Diego Human Subjects Protection Program (Project # 100765).
 UPCH also approved the use of the Peruvian serum samples in the Walter and Eliza Hall Institute of Medical Research (WEHI) (SIDISI 100873/2017).
 The Thai cohort was approved by the Ethics Committee of the Faculty of Tropical Medicine, Mahidol University, Thailand (MUTM 2013-027-01).
-The Brazilian study was approved by the FMT-HVD (51536/2012), by the Brazilian National Committee of Ethics (CONEP) (349.211/2013) and by the Ethics Committee of the Hospital Clínic, Barcelona, Spain (2012/7306).
+The Brazilian study was approved by the FMT-HVD (51536/2012), and by the Brazilian National Committee of Ethics (CONEP) (349.211/2013).
 The Human Research Ethics Committee (HREC) at WEHI approved samples for use in Melbourne (#14/02).

-b.
 Field Studies

-The Peruvian cohort was conducted in two Amazonian villages in the Loreto Region: San José de Lupuna, and Cahuide (14).
+The Peruvian cohort was conducted in two Amazonian villages in the Loreto Region: San José de Lupuna, and Cahuide [14].
 Lupuna is located 10 km from Iquitos district (03°44.591'S, 73°19.615'W), a forested area only accessible by river.

-Cahuide (04°13.785' S, 73°276' W) is located 60 km from Iguitos city on the Iguitos-Nauta road.
+Cahuide (04°13.785' S, 73°276' W) is located 60 km from Iquitos city on the Iquitos-Nauta road.
 Villagers work mainly in agriculture, fishing and occasional hunting.
-In 2016, Malaria cases in Peru represented 14.3% of all cases in South America. from which 96% were reported from Loreto Region (15, 16).
-Malaria cases have been steadily increasing since 2010-2011. after the cessation of the international financial support program "PAMAFRO", and worsening due to the Loreto flood between 2012-2013 that inundated and damaged many riverine communities (17).
-Transmission is stable in both Lupuna and Cahuide, with a peak season from November to May (14).
+In 2016, Malaria cases in Peru represented 14.3% of all cases in South America, from which 96% were reported from Loreto Region [15, 16].
+Malaria cases have been steadily increasing since 2010-2011, after the cessation of the international financial support program "PAMAFRO", and worsening due to the Loreto flood between 2012-2013 that inundated and damaged many riverine communities [17].
+Transmission is stable in both Lupuna and Cahuide, with a peak season from November to May [14].

 A three year-long observational cohort study was conducted over December 2012 - December 2015 in Loreto, Peru.
 Using home-to-home and community-based screening, all-age asymptomatic volunteers without a recent history of fever or antimalarial drug use were invited to participate in this cohort.
 A total of 456 volunteers were enrolled and sampled every month over the three year-long cohort with 37 active case detection visits in total.
 Additionally, 244 participants were enrolled and followed up in the last year of the cohort with 13 case detection visits.
-A total of 700 volunteers attended the final visit, and 590 serum samples were collected.
-The PCR prevalence at the beginning of the cohort was 16% for P. vivax and 2% for P. falciparum (18).
-The Thai cohort was conducted in Kanchanaburi/Ratchaburi provinces (19), a region with low prevalence and with reduced transmission of P. vivax in the last 10 years.
-The Brazilian cohort enrolled participants from Brasileirinho, Ipiranga and Puraqueguara, three peri-urban communities in Manaus province, western Amazonas State (20).
-Year-long observational cohort studies were conducted over 2013-2014 in Kanchanaburi/Ratchaburi provinces, Thailand (19), and 2014 in Brasileirinho, Ipiranga and Puraquequara, three peri-urban communities in Manaus province, western Amazonas State (20).
+A total of 700 volunteers attended the final visit at the end of year 3, and 590 serum samples were collected.
+The PCR prevalence at the beginning of the cohort was 16% for P. vivax and 2% for P. falciparum [18].

+Data from the Thai and Brazilian cohorts had been generated previously [11].
+Briefly, year-long observational cohort studies were conducted over 2013-2014 in Kanchanaburi/Ratchaburi provinces, Thailand [19], and 2014 in Brasileirinho, Ipiranga and Puraquequara, three peri-urban communities in Manaus province, Amazonas State [20].
 999 volunteers were enrolled from Thailand and sampled every month over the year-long cohort, with 14 active case detection visits performed in total.
 829 volunteers attended the final visit.
 A total of 1274 residents of all age groups were enrolled from Brazil and sampled every month over the year-long period, with 13 active case detection visits performed in total.
-928 volunteers attended the final visit with plasma from 925 available (Table S3).
+928 volunteers attended the final visit with plasma from 925 available.
+At the end of the follow-up, the PCR prevalence of P. vivax was 3.0% in Thailand, and 4.2% in Brazil (Table III in S1 File), while the cumulative PCR prevalence of P. vivax was 11.7% and 25.43% in Thailand and Brazil, respectively.

-c.
-Molecular diagnosis
+Sample collection and molecular diagnosis